cloudmesh/cloudmesh-pi-burn/README.md

 Using [Raspberry Pi imager](https://www.raspberrypi.org/software/), burn an SD card with *Raspberry Pi OS (32-bit) with desktop and recommended applications*.
 You may use your normal system to burn such a card including Windows, macOS, or Linux.

 You will then want a method of accessing this master Pi.
 You may either use SSH (recommended) or monitor desktop environment (easiest) to access it.
+We highly recommend [changing the password](https://www.raspberrypi.org/documentation/linux/usage/users.md) on the Pi as soon as you have access.
+This is because the pi is initialized with default user `pi` and default password `raspberry`.
+This is critical if you are on a shared network where anyone can attempt to access your pi.

 > Monitor Desktop Environment: You will need a monitor, keyboard, and mouse.
 This is the easiest approach as Raspberry Pi OS provides a very nice user interface with an easy-to-follow setup process for connecting to WiFi and other such tasks.